charmed-kubernetes/charm-coredns/README.md

 # CoreDNS Operator

-[CoreDNS][] is a flexible, plugin-based DNS server, and is the recommended solution for providing DNS to Kubernetes services withiin the cluster.
+[CoreDNS][] is a flexible, plugin-based DNS server, and is the recommended solution for providing DNS to Kubernetes services within the cluster.
 This operator enables integration with [Charmed Kubernetes][] via a cross-model relation and allows for more customization than provided by the deployment of CoreDNS provided by default by Charmed Kubernetes.